Turkey Enchilada Stack

 - In a large skillet, cook turkey over medium heat until meat is no longer pink; drain.
 Stir in the tomato sauce, minced onion, garlic powder, pepper and salt; heat through.

 - In a 2-1/2-qt. round microwave-safe dish coated with cooking spray, layer one tortilla, about 3/4 cup meat mixture and a scant 3 tablespoons cheese.
 Repeat layers three times.
-Cover and microwave on high for 4-5 minutes or until cheese is melted.
+Cover and microwave on high until cheese is melted, 4-5 minutes.
 Let stand for 5 minutes before cutting.
 Serve with toppings if desired.
-Yield: 4 servings.